Before we talk about Strike price we need to take a small look at some concepts related to call and put options.

 We are sure that, together with the Greeks, one of the tools that will be useful to you when you decide to dive into investing in options, is the payoff chart; this tool can guide you in the design of our operating trades.

 In a common graphic representation, we find the payoff on the axis of the ordinates while on that of the abscissae’s is illustrated the variation of the price with the changing of time.
 The grey line you see is the change in the share price.

 First, let us clarify why it is important to use these instruments: they are used to determine in advance the loss and gain that we could bring home with our investments.

 When we dive into a call option purchase we are aware that we have to face the payment of the reward and the grey line of payoff results in the space of loss (the loss is represented by a straight line).

 If the value of the underlying rises, the call rises in value.
 The line that indicates the gain is the gray line that stretches out to infinity.

-Also with regard to the put option, the maximum loss corresponds to the premium paid while the profit is virtually unlimited.
+Also with regard to the put option, the maximum loss corresponds to the reward paid while the profit is virtually unlimited.

 Online trading is a fascinating world.
 The reason why more and more people are trying to make money in this world is because at first glance it seems easier than other methods.

 Investing online represents a risk that many Italians are still pale pale on.
 Certain of their work, expenses and earnings, most of us are unnaturally afraid to confront the world of trading.
 How can this be remedied?
 Today we recommend a series of options that ultimately concern a very clear password: simulation.